 - French toast and well-done ham

 - A sandwich made with white bread with mayonnaise or butter, well-cooked bacon, and cheese with a cup of hot chocolate.
-(Avoid including tomatoes and cabbages in your sandwich because of their relatively high fiber content.)
+Avoid including tomatoes and cabbages in your sandwich because of their relatively high fiber content.

-COLONOSCOPY PREP 2 DAY PLAN: MID-DAY SNACK (12noon – 2pm)
+MID-DAY SNACK (12noon – 2pm)

 As the day goes on, some options for mid-day snacks include: